Polynomial slowdown in an angle-dependent 2d branching Brownian motion: Acknowledgements

 \section{Acknowledgements}

 We are grateful to the Centre de Recherche Mathématiques (CRM) in Montréal for hosting the semester ``Probability and PDE'' in Fall 2023, as well as the organizers of this program.
 The project of this paper came about during this semester, based on a suggestion of Nina Gantert, to whom we would like to express our warmest thanks.
 Julien Berestycki and Michel Pain acknowledge support from the Simons Foundation over this period.
 Michel Pain is also grateful for the support of the PEPS JCJC grant n°246644 and the MITI interdisciplinary program 80PRIME GEx-MBB.
 David Geldbach is also grateful for the support of EPSRC grant EP/W523781/1.
 David Geldbach would also like to express his gratitude to mathoverflow users Mathias Rousset and Thomas Kojar for help with his questions.
+Finally, we are grateful to two anonymous referees whose remarks have improved the presentation of this paper.